ivan006/Course-Work--Notes/Philosophy/Asset-centric Harmonyism/readme.md

 ####  The value

-Reduce exploitation and increase equality.
+To reduce exploitation and increase equality.

 #### Theoretical framework
 - Materialism